Can I Sue My Employer in Pennsylvania?

 Have Questions About Suing An Employer In Pennsylvania?
 We Can Help, Tell Us What Happened.

 While most workers are barred from suing their employer, they are not barred from suing other companies associated with the workplace.
 If you were injured at work due to the negligence of a supplier, contractor, subcontractor, equipment manufacturer or any other party that does not employ you, you have a right to seek compensation.

 This type of lawsuit is known as a third-party claim.
 Third-party claims can be pursued in conjunction with workers’ compensation, ensuring that you receive the full compensation to which you are entitled.

 Our law firm is prepared to handle a wide variety of third-party claims, including driving accidents, claims against product manufacturers, and claims against subcontractors.
 These actions allow victims to claim compensation for more losses than those covered under workers’ compensation: in addition to medical bills and lost wages, victims can also receive payment for factors such as emotional distress, pain and suffering, and loss of enjoyment of life.

-Contact a Third Party Injury Claim Lawyer in Lansdale, Pennsylvania
+Contact a Third Party Claim Injury Lawyer in Pennsylvania

 If a third party has contributed to an injury you suffered while on the job, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. can help you hold that company responsible.
 To schedule a free consultation with our Montgomery County law firm, contact us online or call 215-822-7575.